 Merriam-Webster defines weakness as the inability to withstand attack or wounding.

-Weakness often originates from a lack of vulnerability—when we don’t acknowledge how and where we’re tender; we’re more at risk of being hurt.
+Weakness often originates from a lack of vulnerability—when I don’t acknowledge how and where I’m tender; I’m more at risk of being hurt.

 Invulnerability cost more

 From the field of social psychology, influence-and-persuasion researchers, who look at how people are affected by advertising and marketing, conducted a series of studies on vulnerability.